0xrayn/invoice/README.md

 }
 ```

-If n8n is not running, the invoice status still updates to `sent` and an error is logged to `storage/logs/laravel.log`.
+If n8n is not running, the invoice status still updates to `sent` and the error is logged to `storage/logs/laravel.log`.
 The failure is non-blocking by design.

-### Postman Tips
+**Tips:**

-- Fetch the CSRF token first by calling `GET /sanctum/csrf-cookie`, then include `X-XSRF-TOKEN` in subsequent requests.
+- Call `GET /sanctum/csrf-cookie` first to get the CSRF token, then pass it as `X-XSRF-TOKEN`.
 - Set `Accept: application/json` so Laravel returns JSON instead of redirecting.
-- You can use Postman's **Cookie Jar** to carry the session automatically across requests.
+- Use Postman's Cookie Jar to carry the session automatically across requests.

 ---